-A firm operates based on two bodies of people; its shareholders and the board of directors.
-Shareholders are the owners of the company, while the board of directors is responsible for making strategic and operational decisions of the firm.
+A firm operates based on two bodies of people: its shareholders and the board of directors.
+The director’s responsibilities are key in running an institution.
+Shareholders are the owners of the company, while the board of directors is responsible for making strategic and operational decisions for the firm.
 Individual directors’ role is to contribute to board meetings to enable the board to reach its goals and ensure that the company meets its statutory obligations.
-Directors appointed at the time of the company’s registration are named in the INO1 form, while subsequent appointments are named on the APO1 form and governed by the company’s article of association.
-Generally, directors collaborate as the board of directors, but the articles entitle the board to delegate powers to individual directors and perform company operations.
+Directors appointed at the time of the company’s registration are named in the INO1 form, while subsequent appointments are named on the APO1 form and governed by the company’s articles of association.

-Limited companies must have at least one director aged 16 or above in the UK.
-It is important to remember that directors can also have shareholdings in the firm and if so, they have additional rights and responsibilities to perform.
+Limited Companies must have at least one director aged 16 or above in the UK.
+It is important to remember that directors can also have shareholdings in the firm, and if so, they have additional rights and responsibilities to perform.Â

 Director Responsibilities

-There are specific legal duties of a company director defined in the Companies Act 2006.
-Strict penalties and fines can be charged if the director fails to perform these responsibilities.
+A company director’s specific legal duties are defined in the Companies Act 2006.
+Strict penalties and fines can be charged if the director fails to perform these responsibilities.Â

-Statutory Responsibilities:
+Statutory Responsibilities

 Several statutory responsibilities are required to be performed by the directors of a company.
 These include.

-Work Within Power:
+Work Within Power

-Directors are given specific powers and must use them in the company’s best interest as described in its constitution.
-The most crucial part of this constitution is articles of association which include a set of rules and regulations for the firm and board.
+As described in its constitution, directors are given specific powers and must use them in the company’s best interest.
+The most crucial part of this constitution is the articles of association, which include rules and regulations for the firm and board.
 So directors need to understand their Articles Of Association as sometimes it may restrict the director’s decision-making powers.
-Moreover, if, in any case, a director exceeds his power, he might have to take his related decision back along with the compensation of any financial losses that shareholders and the company have to face as a result of this misuse of power.
+Moreover, if, in any case, a director exceeds his power, he might have to take his related decision back along with the compensation of any financial losses that shareholders and the company have to face as a result of this misuse of power.Â

 Most startup companies use model articles of association, but with time it can be changed according to business needs and circumstances.
-Therefore it is important to read the article of association for a director to have a complete understanding of the roles and responsibilities he has in the company.
+Therefore it is important to read the article of association for a director to have a complete understanding of his roles and responsibilities in the company.Â

-Promote The Success:
+Promote The Success

 Company directors must act in a way that promotes the success of the firm.
-At the beginning of 2019, the new reporting requirements were introduced that directors appointed in large firms with more than 250 employees will explain how they deliver this duty in the annual report.
+At the beginning of 2019, new reporting requirements were introduced that directors appointed in large firms with more than 250 employees will explain how they deliver this duty in the annual report.Â

-According to the new requirements, the director is responsible to work and act in what they believe is in good faith of a company and will add to a company’s success.
+According to the new requirements, the director is responsible for working and acting in what they believe is in good faith of a company and will add to a company’s success.Â

-Moreover, a director must understand the consequences of their decisions in relation to its stakeholders including customers, employees, suppliers, shareholders (even shareholders with the least shares in a company), community and more.
-The decision must also have a positive impact on the environmental, social, and economic performance of a company and its reputation.
+Moreover, a director must understand the consequences of their decisions in relation to its stakeholders, including customers, employees, suppliers, shareholders (even shareholders with the least shares in a company), community, and more.
+The decision must also positively impact the environmental, social, and economic performance of a company and its reputation.Â

-It may seem like a simple responsibility but holds significant importance as a director, unlike other shareholders and board members, must act with a flexible and broad mindset when evaluating these decisions and their impact on the company and other stakeholders well being rather than having a narrow financial perspective.
+It may seem like a simple responsibility, but it holds significant importance as a director, unlike other shareholders and board members, must act with a flexible and broad mindset when evaluating these decisions and their impact on the company and other stakeholders well being rather than having a narrow financial perspective.Â

-Exercise Independent Judgment:
+Exercise Independent Judgment

 The third central duty of directors is to exercise independent judgment when making decisions.
-They shouldn’t implement the commands given by other parties such as significant shareholders nor rely on their knowledge or judgments by avoiding the responsibility of having an individual and informed view of the company while making decisions.
+They shouldn’t implement the commands given by other parties, such as significant shareholders, nor rely on their knowledge or judgments by avoiding the responsibility of having an individual and informed view of the company while making decisions.Â

-Though directors can seek professional advice, they need to exercise their independent judgment and well-informed view, which may require some effort and time, especially if a director is not familiar with the company’s key activities.
+Though directors can seek professional advice, they need to exercise their independent judgment and well-informed view, which may require some effort and time, especially if a director is not familiar with the company’s key activities.Â

-Exercise Reasonable Care, Skill And Diligence:
+Exercise Reasonable Care, Skill, And Diligence

 Another responsibility of the director is to exercise reasonable skill, care, and diligence.
 Directors were appointed because of their name and reputation back in the day, but now the time has changed.
 Directors need to have specific professional skills and training to work in the business’s best interest.
-It implies that the director’s genuine understanding and abilities are sufficient against the reasonable expectations from the role.
+It implies that the director’s genuine understanding and abilities are sufficient against the reasonable expectations of the role. Â

-Manage Conflict Of Interest:
+Manage Conflict Of Interest

 It’s a legal obligation for the company directors to promote the success of the company and avoid any situations where a director’s attention and loyalty to the company might get questioned.
-They must highlight such conflicted scenarios to the fellow members of the board before proceeding as it must be disclosed to help non-conflicted members efficiently decide on approving, declining, or managing the situation at hand while maintaining the integrity of the decision making process of the board.
+They must highlight such conflicted scenarios to their fellow board members before proceeding, as it must be disclosed to help non-conflicted members efficiently decide on approving, declining, or managing the situation at hand while maintaining the integrity of the board’s decision-making process.Â

-The situations where a conflict of interest of a director can be indicated generally differ depending on the company, including but not limited to any person or business relationships of directors with the entities or individuals being affected by the company activities or if they trying to take advantage of their position to misuse company’s property, opportunity, or information for their own benefits.
+The situations where a conflict of interest of a director can be indicated generally differ depending on the company, including but not limited to any person or business relationships of directors with the entities or individuals being affected by the company activities or if they are trying to take advantage of their position to misuse company’s property, opportunity, or information for their own benefits.Â

 Gifts or benefits from third parties may also compromise a director’s objectivity.
 Most significantly, directors are required by law to disclose any prior or present direct or indirect interest in proposed or existing corporate transactions or arrangements.

-Other Responsibilities:
+Other Responsibilities

-Besides statutory responsibilities, there are several other responsibilities that directors have to perform to ensure business continuity and growth.
+Besides statutory responsibilities, there are several other responsibilities that directors have to perform to ensure business continuity and growth.Â

-Keep Company Records:
+Keep Company Records

-Company directors are responsible for keeping up to date records about the firm and its financial activities.
-These records include.
+Company directors are responsible for keeping up-to-date records about the firm and its financial activities.
+These records include:

-- Statutory registers of shareholders, directors and company secretaries.
+- Statutory registers of shareholders, directors, and company secretaries.Â

 - Accounting and finance records